pytorch/audio/docs/source/torchaudio.rst

    Load audio file into torch.Tensor object.
 Refer to :ref:`backend` for the detail.

-.. function:: torchaudio.load_wav(filepath: str, ...)

-   Load audio file into torch.Tensor, Refer to :ref:`backend` for the detail.

 .. function:: torchaudio.save(filepath: str, src: torch.Tensor, sample_rate: int, ...)

    Save torch.Tensor object into an audio format.
 Refer to :ref:`backend` for the detail.